 The ants that make their nest on the walls, rotten wood, the attics, and other narrow places are the carpenter ants.
 In a garden, you will commonly find them in the tree trunks, soffits, and abandoned gutters.
 They won’t eat the trees, but they certainly would weaken the trees in your garden.
 They also bite you if you try to remove them barehanded; however, their bites aren’t that painful.

-Fire ants are the most annoying kind of the ants that have venom in their abdomen.
+Fire ants are the most annoying kind of ants that have venom in their abdomen.
 They are red and will bite you if you try to remove them barehanded.
 They will bite you if you disturb their habitation, and their bites are quite painful, too, because they will inject venom.
 Too much of their bite even lead you to medical attention if you don’t take precautions before getting rid of them.

 Ants are usually not that harmful until there are too many ants because they contribute to keeping the garden safe from harmful caterpillars.
 However, if you end up getting too many ants in your garden, they will certainly become a problem.
-Especially if you see ants in your garden, there might also be aphids somewhere which ants are attracted to.
+Especially if you see ants in your garden, there might also be aphids somewhere to which ants are attracted.

 Be sure there are no ant colonies in the garden to ensure the number of ants is minimal.
 Stay aware of the carpenter ants and the red fire ants to keep your garden safe.
 Carpenter ants will damage the wooden structure to hold the trees, and the fire ants will damage the whole garden.

 If the ants are too many, you must get rid of them to protect your corps and newly harvested seeds.
 Here are some of the most effective ways of how to get rid of ants in the vegetable garden and keep them in the best shape: